Skydive/CPP-2D-Engine/readme.md

 - Make more utility functions
 - Use a linked list to house the entities for faster iteration
 - Make a linked list class for the linked list to house the entities.
+- Fix Tick.
+(Make it an ACTUAL tick rather than being called when render is) {TICK IS A LIE}